Cubitect/cubiomes-viewer/buildguide.md

 Cubiomes Viewer is a Qt5 application and requires at least Qt5.9 and a GNU C++ compiler (GCC or Clang).

-# Get a Compiler
+## Get a Compiler

-You should have either GCC or Clang.
+You should have either GCC or Clang installed.
 If you are on Windows you can use MinGW, which can be installed together with Qt, using the Qt Installer.

-# Get Qt5
+## Get Qt5

 Depending on your operating system you may have several options for installing Qt5, but [Using the Qt Installer] should be the most general method.
 Many Linux distros